The Wintertide Festival: Christmas comes to Hartlepool

-The first ever event of its kind sparkled a good dose of Christmas magic on the historic Headland, with arts, music, film and community spirit.
+The event sparkled a good dose of Christmas magic on the historic Headland, with arts, music, film and community spirit.

 Magical illuminations, a lantern parade, live music, an outdoor festive market, cinema screenings and community choirs are just some of the fun taking place since the festival kicked off on Friday.

-It is hoped the Hartlepool Borough Council-supported event will become an annual attraction and it is organised by the Hartlepool Carnival Committee, the Headland Local History Group, the Headland Parish Council, St Hilda’s Church, St Helen’s and St Bega’s primary schools and the Heugh Gun Battery Museum.
+The Hartlepool Borough Council-supported event is this year organised by the Hartlepool Carnival Committee, the Headland Local History Group, the Headland Parish Council, St Hilda’s Church, St Helen’s and St Bega’s primary schools and the Heugh Gun Battery Museum.

 Laura Reid and husband Paul, visited the Christmas market, with daughter Polly, seven.